MPh-py/MPh/docs/limitations.md

 connecting to a server) will fail to start if all you did was install MPh.
 You will also have to add the names of shared-library folders to the environment variable `LD_LIBRARY_PATH` and explicitly `export` it.
-Otherwise initialization of the stand-alone client will fail because required external libraries cannot be found.
+Otherwise initialization of the stand-alone client will throw a `java.lang.UnsatisfiedLinkError` because required external libraries cannot be found.

 Add the following lines at the end of your shell configuration file, such as `.bashrc`: